 Therefore, execution, delivery, performance or enforcement of the company's own finance documents does not result in that company being "resident" in Singapore.

-In relation to service of process on a company, a company's residency status is not strictly relevant.
-As long as a company is incorporated in Singapore with a registered address with ACRA, court papers may be served on the company by leaving the papers at, or sending it by post to, the registered office of the company.
+In relation to the service of process on a company, a company's residency status is not strictly relevant.
+As long as a company is incorporated in Singapore with a registered address with the Accounting and Corporate Regulatory Authority (ACRA), court papers may be served on the company by leaving the papers at, or sending them by post to, the company's registered office.

-Similarly, for foreign companies that are incorporated overseas, service of process in Singapore can be effected by (i) leaving the papers at, or sending it by post to, the company's registered office in Singapore; (ii) addressing the papers to an authorized representative of the company and leaving the papers at, or sending it by post to, their registered address; or (iii) if the foreign company has ceased to maintain a place of business in Singapore, leaving the papers at, or sending it by post to its registered office in the place of its incorporation.
+Similarly, for foreign companies that are incorporated overseas, service of process in Singapore can be effected by: (i) leaving the papers at, or sending them by post to, the company's registered office in Singapore; (ii) addressing the papers to an authorized representative of the company and leaving them at, or sending them by post to, their registered address; or (iii) if the foreign company has ceased to maintain a place of business in Singapore, leaving the papers at, or sending them by post to, its registered office in its place of incorporation.

 Singapore has a territorial system of taxation.
-Under Singapore domestic laws, income tax is payable on income that is sourced in or derived from Singapore and foreign-sourced income brought into or received in Singapore (unless an exemption applies).
+Under Singapore domestic laws, income tax is payable on income that is sourced in or derived from Singapore and foreign-sourced income brought into or received in Singapore or deemed received in Singapore (unless an exemption applies).

-Reporting requirements may vary depending on whether the lender, arranger, security agent or facility agent is regulated by a particular statute in relation to its business activities in Singapore.
+Reporting requirements may vary depending on whether a particular statute regulates the lender, arranger, security agent or facility agent in relation to its business activities in Singapore.
 For example, in relation to licensed banks in Singapore, while there is no general requirement for banks to report specific loan and credit transactions to the MAS, there may be certain circumstances under which reporting obligations exist.
 In particular, under the Banking Act, the MAS may issue notices giving directions or imposing requirements on or relating to the operations or activities of banks regulated under the Banking Act.
 These directions or requirements may include reporting obligations.
 An example is MAS Notice 757, which requires banks licensed under the Banking Act to provide monthly reports to the MAS in respect of their aggregate outstanding loans of Singapore dollars to nonresident financial institutions.

-It is not a legal or statutory requirement for a plaintiff or claimant to have established a place of business in Singapore in order to be able to enforce provisions of a finance document by the commencement of legal proceedings in Singapore.
+It is not a legal or statutory requirement for a plaintiff or claimant to have established a place of business in Singapore to be able to enforce provisions of a finance document by the commencement of legal proceedings in Singapore.
 However, before commencing an action, a potential plaintiff or claimant should consider if Singapore is the appropriate forum to commence proceedings or risk having the action stayed, i.e., stopped, on the basis that there is clearly a more appropriate forum elsewhere.
+A potential plaintiff or claimant with few links to Singapore may also be required by the Singapore courts to provide security for the defendant's costs.

-Generally, approaching local entities to provide banking services such as offering loans or carrying out any other regulated activities in Singapore may trigger licensing issues in Singapore for the foreign bank or financial institution.
-Please see further our answer to question 1 above, including in particular the description of "banking business" activities that would require a valid license granted under the Banking Act and other activities that require a license under the Securities and Futures Act.
+Generally, approaching local entities to provide banking services, such as offering loans or carrying out any other regulated activities in Singapore, may trigger licensing issues in Singapore for the foreign bank or financial institution.
+Please see our answer to question 1 above, including in particular the description of "banking business" activities that would require a valid license granted under the Banking Act and other activities that require a license under the SFA.

 If the foreign bank/financial institution has obtained the relevant license/approval in Singapore (e.g., numerous foreign banks have registered branches in Singapore and obtained the relevant licenses and approvals from the MAS in respect of their Singapore branch), they may carry out such activities through the Singapore branch, subject to such conditions and restrictions as may be imposed by the MAS.